Kanakangi: Structure and Lakshana

 It is a sampurna rāgam – a rāgam that has all seven swaras (notes) and is often dubbed the shuddha scale, owing to its swarasthanas.
 It is the shuddha madhyamam equivalent of Salagam, which is the 37th melakarta.

 Asampurna Melakarta

 Kanakāmbari is the 1st Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale is different.
 It is an audava-sampurna raga (5 notes in ascending scale, while full 7 are used in descending scale).

 Janya rāgams

 Kanakangi has a few janya ragams associated with it, of which Karnātaka shuddha sāveri and Lavangi (a recent addition to Carnatic music by Dr. M. Balamuralikrishna) are a little popular.

 See List of janya rāgams for a full list of Kanakangi's janyas.

-Popular compositions

-Few compositions have been composed in this austere Ragam of which some are as listed: